-Paragraph 31(1)(b) - responsibilities of senior derivatives manager
+Paragraph 32(2)(b) - Responsibilities of a senior derivatives manager

-Under paragraph 31(1)(b), an appropriate response to non-compliance is a contextual determination, depending on the harm or potential harm, of the non-compliance.
+Under paragraph 32(2)(b), an appropriate response to non-compliance is a contextual determination, depending on the harm or potential harm, of the non-compliance.
 We are of the view that an appropriate response could include one or more of the following, depending on the circumstances:

-- rectifying the non-compliance; - disciplining one or more individuals who perform an activity on behalf of the derivatives firm relating to transacting in, or providing advice in relation to, a derivative; - working with a chief compliance officer or other person responsible for the policies, to improve (or recommending improvements to) processes, policies and procedures aimed at ensuring compliance with the Instrument, applicable securities legislation and the policies and procedures required under section 30 [Policies, procedures and designation].
+- rectifying the non-compliance; - disciplining one or more individuals who perform an activity on behalf of the derivatives firm relating to transacting in, or providing advice in relation to, a derivative; - working with a chief compliance officer or other person responsible for the policies, to improve (or recommending improvements to) processes, policies and procedures aimed at ensuring compliance with the Instrument, applicable securities legislation and the policies and procedures required under section 31 [Policies and procedures].